-(1) In 2022, restructuring, asset related, and other charges primarily includes asset charges and write-offs resulting from the conflict between Russia and Ukraine and our decision to suspend our business with Russian entities.
-In 2021, restructuring, asset-related, and other charges primarily includes a net \$9 million gain resulting from contract termination with a third-party services provider at our previously owned Mining Solutions facility in Gomez Palacio, Durango, Mexico.

-(2) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri.

-(3) Qualified spend recovery represents costs and expenses that were previously excluded from Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of our cost-sharing agreement under the terms of the MOU which is discussed in further detail in "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements.

-(4) Legal charges pertains to litigation settlements, PFOA drinking water treatment accruals, and other legal charges which are discussed in further detail in "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements.

-(5) Environmental charges pertains to management's assessment of estimated liabilities associated with certain non-recurring environmental remediation expenses at various sites.
-Refer to "Note 16 - Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further details.

-(6) Includes the removal of certain discrete income tax impacts within our provision for income taxes, such as shortfalls and windfalls on our share-based payments, certain return-toaccrual adjustments, valuation allowance adjustments, unrealized gains and losses on foreign exchange rate changes, and other discrete income tax items.

-(7) The income tax impacts included in this caption are determined using the applicable rates in the taxing jurisdictions in which income or expense occurred and represent both current and deferred income tax expense or benefit based on the nature of the non-GAAP financial measure.
+- (1) In 2022, restructuring, asset-related, and other charges primarily includes asset charges and write-offs resulting from the conflict between Russia and Ukraine and our decision to suspend our business with Russian entities.
+In 2021, restructuring, asset-related, and other charges primarily includes a net \$9 million gain resulting from contract termination with a third-party services provider at our previously owned Mining Solutions facility in Gomez Palacio, Durango, Mexico. - (2) Refer to "Note 6 Other Income (Expense), Net" to the Interim Consolidated Financial Statements for further details. - (3) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri. - (4) In 2021, includes costs associated with our accounting, legal, and bankers' transaction costs incurred in connection with the sale of the Mining Solutions business. - (5) Qualified spend recovery represents costs and expenses that were previously excluded from Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of our cost-sharing agreement under the terms of the MOU which is discussed in further detail in "Note 16 Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements. - (6) Legal charges pertains to litigation settlements, PFOA drinking water treatment accruals, and others.
+For the three and nine months ended September 30, 2022, legal charges include proceeds from a settlement in a patent infringement matter relating to certain copolymer patents associated with our Advanced Performance Materials segment.
+For the nine months ended September 30, 2021, legal charges include \$25 million associated with our portion of the costs to enter into a Settlement Agreement, Limited Release, Waiver and Covenant Not to Sue reflecting Chemours, DuPont, Corteva, EID and the State of Delaware's agreement to settle and fully resolve claims alleged against the companies.
+Refer to "Note 16 Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further details. - (7) Environmental charges pertains to management's assessment of estimated liabilities associated with certain non-recurring environmental remediation expenses at various sites.
+In 2022, environmental charges include \$175 million primarily related to an update to the off-site drinking water programs at Fayetteville and changes in estimates related to the barrier wall constructions.
+In 2021, environmental charges include \$169 million primarily related to the construction of the barrier wall, operation of the groundwater extraction and treatment system, and long-term enhancements to the old outfall treatment system.
+Refer to "Note 16 Commitments and Contingent Liabilities" to the Interim Consolidated Financial Statements for further details. - (8) Includes the removal of certain discrete income tax impacts within our provision for income taxes, such as shortfalls and windfalls on our share-based payments, certain return-to-accrual adjustments, valuation allowance adjustments, unrealized gains and losses on foreign exchange rate changes, and other discrete income tax items. - (9) The income tax impacts included in this caption are determined using the applicable rates in the taxing jurisdictions in which income or expense occurred for each of the reconciling items and represent both current and deferred income tax expense or benefit based on the nature of the non-GAAP financial measure.

-The following table sets forth a reconciliation of our cash flows provided by (used for) operating activities to FCF for the three months ended March 31, 2022 and 2021.
+The following table sets forth a reconciliation of our cash flows provided by (used for) operating activities to FCF for the nine months ended September 30, 2022 and 2021.

-Three Months Ended March 31,
+Nine Months Ended September 30,

-(Dollars in millions) 2 022 2021
+(Dollars in millions) 2022 2021

-Cash provided by operating activities \$ 2 \$ 39
+Cash provided by operating activities \$ 594 \$ 606

-Less: Purchases of property, plant, and equipment (1) (106) (60)
+Less: Purchases of property, plant, and equipment (1) (240) (194)

-Free Cash Flows \$ (104) \$ (21)
+Free Cash Flows \$ 354 \$ 412